david-ciamberlano/algo-timestamp/Documentation/How-to-use.md

 ### Verify a packet
 To verify a packet, just select it in the "Verify Packet" form and click on the "Verify" Button.
-After a few seconds you will be redirected to a summary page that Validate (or reject) the Notarization The information showed are the same we have after a succesfull notarization (see previous paragraph).
+After a few seconds you will be redirected to a summary page that Validates (or rejects) the Notarization The information shown is the same as we have after a succesfull notarization (see previous section).

 ![Algotimestamp - Verification summary](images/algotimestamp-verify-summary.png)